Why Book with Us

 Holiday at Home needs to gather and use certain information about individuals.
-These can include customers, suppliers, business contracts, employees and other people organisation has a relationship with or may need to contact.
-This policy describes how this personal data must be collected, handled and stored to meet the companies data protection standards-and to comply with the law.
+These can include customers, suppliers, business contracts, employees and other people the organisation has a relationship with or may need to contact.
+This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards, and to comply with the law.
 Holiday at Home is committed to ensuring protection of all personal information that we hold, and to provide and to protect all such data.
 We recognise our obligations in updating and expanding this program to meet the requirements of GDPR.

 This data protection policy ensures that Holiday at Home:

 -Complies with the data protection law and follows good practice.

 -Protects the rights of staff, customers and partners.

 -Is open about how its doors and processes individual’s data.

 -Protects itself from the risk of data breach.

 The Data Protection Act 1998 describes how open organisations must collect, handle and store personal information.
 These rules must apply regardless of whether the data is stored electronically, on paper or on other materials.
 To comply with the law, personal information must be collected and used fairly, stored safely and not disclose unlawfully.
 The data protection act is underpinned by eight important principles these say that personal data must:

 -Be processed fairly and lawfully.

 -Be accurate and kept up to date.